redis/redis-doc/commands/dump.md

-Serialize the value stored at key in a Redis-specific format and return it to the user.
+The reply can be synthesized back into a Redis key using the `RESTORE` command.

-The returned value can be synthesized back into a Redis key using the `RESTORE` command.
+The serialization format is opaque and non-standard.

-The serialization format is opaque and non-standard, however it has a few semantic characteristics:
+However, it has a few semantic characteristics:

 * It contains a 64-bit checksum that is used to make sure errors will be detected.